Documentation

 While manually created tasks are either open or complete, automatically created tasks typically have one or more outcomes.
 In the context of Workflow Orchestration, outcomes are a very important and powerful capability as the outcome of a task can be used to drive the direction and flow of a workflow.
 There are a number of key capabilities with regards to task outcomes.
 These are:

-• Required Information: Any task can be configured to capture additional information from the person completing the task.
+• Required information: Any task can be configured to capture additional information from the person completing the task.
 This additional information can be captured using any number of custom fields, text inputs, drop-downs and other form-style input options.
-Fields can be mandatory or optional, as well as enforce data quality using input validation.
+Fields can be mandatory or optional, and they can enforce data quality using input validation.

 Outcomes and additional information collected can all be used by the workflow orchestrator to drive the flow and direction of the workflow’s onwards path.